-- A. All faculty, staff, and URI students must comply with these procedures to help foster an inclusive and safe academic and work environment.
-These procedures apply to the perpetration of prohibited discrimination or harassment by one member of the University's community (faculty, staff, student, affiliate, or volunteer) against another.
-These procedures may also apply where one of the involved or affected parties is a visitor or a contractor performing work on behalf of the University. - B. These procedures cover the process for investigating and adjudicating complaints of discrimination or discriminatory behavior by any employee: faculty, staff, or administrator. - C. The process for investigating and adjudicating complaints of discrimination or discriminatory harassment by students is detailed in the Student Code of Conduct, also known as Community Standards, as outlined in the Student Handbook.
-Further information about the Student Code of Conduct can be provided by the URI Office of Community Standards. - D. Complaints of discrimination or harassment by graduate assistants in their role as instructors follow the process outlined in these procedures.
-In contrast, complaints against them in their role as students follow the process outlined in the Student Code of Conduct. - E. A complaint may also be filed against University affiliates, vendors, and other contractors.
-In these instances, the Office of Affirmative Action shall determine, in its discretion, the appropriate response and action. - F. The provisions of applicable collective bargaining agreements may provide additional mechanisms for addressing discrimination allegations.
+- A. All faculty, staff, affiliates, volunteers, and URI students must comply with these procedures to help foster an inclusive and safe academic and work environment.
+These procedures apply to the perpetration of prohibited discrimination or harassment by one member of the University's community (faculty, staff, student, affiliate, or volunteer) against members of protected categories.
+These procedures may also apply where one of the involved or affected parties is a visitor, service recipient, program participant, or a contractor performing work on behalf of the University. - B. These procedures cover the process for investigating and adjudicating complaints of discrimination or discriminatory behavior by any employee: faculty, staff, or administrator. - C. The process for investigating and adjudicating complaints of discrimination or discriminatory harassment by students is detailed in the Division of Student Affairs Student Handbook.
+Any person filing a complaint against a student or student organization may refer to the Division of Student Affairs Student Handbook.
+Further information about the Student Code of Conduct can be provided by the Dean of Students Office. - D. Complaints of discrimination or harassment by graduate assistants in their role as employees follow the process outlined in these procedures and are investigated by the Office of Equal Opportunity.
+In contrast, complaints against them in their role as students follow the process outlined in the Division of Student Affairs Student Handbook.

+- E. A complaint may also be filed against University affiliates, program participants, vendors, and other contractors.
+In these instances, the Office of Equal Opportunity shall determine, at its discretion, the appropriate response and action. - F. The provisions of applicable collective bargaining agreements may provide additional mechanisms for addressing discrimination allegations.